-Preparing for EPS
+Preparing or improving EPS

-Preparing for EPS
+Preparing or improving EPS

 To obtain the full benefit from EPS and minimise disruptions, pharmacy staff need to be trained in how to use the system.
 Where training has been inadequate, or not taken up, there have been cases where problems have emerged as a consequence.